raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_2.md

 title: Converting a camera for IR sensitive Life on Earth experiments)
 ---

-If your Life on Earth experiment requires an IR-sensitive camera (like the one on Astro Pi IR) then you will need to convert the High Quality Camera you received in your kit.
+If your Life on Earth experiment requires an IR-sensitive camera (like the one on Astro Pi IR) then you will need to convert the High Quality Camera sensor you received in your kit.

 NOTE: This process cannot be reversed or undone once completed.
 Please ensure that you need the IR sensitive camera before proceeding.